Reading time: 4 minutes

 A seamless and correct supply of medications is one of the most important pillars in hospital management.
 The 5R rule plays a decisive role in the handling of medications regarding the quality of healthcare and patient safety.
 Therefore, the unit dose concept provides the basis for compliance with the 5 rights of medication for healthcare professionals.

-The 5R rule is a support for medication control in relation to patient and administration.
+The 5R rule is a support for drug control in relation to patients and a safe administration of medication.
 "R" stands for "right" and aims at:

 - The right patient